agamvrinos/WDM-Spring-microservices/README.md

-# Webshop Assignment - Spring RESTful microservices
+# Webshop Assignment - Spring microservices

-RESTful microservices created using the Spring Boot framework for the application layer and either PotgreSQL or CouchDB as a database.
+RESTful microservices created using the Spring Boot framework for the application layer and PostgreSQL/CouchDB as a database.
 This project is done for TU Delft's course Web Data Management (IN4331) 2019.

 ### Architecture